 Can a potential employer conduct a medical examination of my diabetes?

 A medical evaluation of a worker with diabetes can happen only under certain conditions.
 Employers may not ask about your health status — directly or indirectly — before making a job offer, no matter the type of job.
 However, an employer may require a medical examination once an offer of employment has been made and before you begin the job.

 Additionally, any medical examination must be required of all potential employees in the same job category.
 An employer may not single out an applicant for a medical examination just because the applicant has diabetes.

 The job offer may be conditioned on the results of the medical examination.

 An employer may withdraw an offer only if it becomes clear that you cannot do the essential functions of the job or you would pose a direct threat to health or safety.
-This means that hiring you for the job in question poses a significant risk of substantial harm, and this threat cannot be eliminated with an accommodation.
+This means that hiring you for the job poses a significant risk of substantial harm, and this threat cannot be eliminated with an accommodation.

 In this situation, a physician may be asked to evaluate your fitness to remain on the job and/or your ability to safely perform the job.

 In addition, if you have requested a reasonable accommodation for your diabetes, your employer can obtain medical information when your disability or your need for an accommodation is not obvious.
 Often, the "examination" here involves having your physician answer questions on a form about your diabetes and the accommodations you need.

 When an employer has questions about the medical fitness of a person with diabetes for a particular job, a health care professional with expertise in treating diabetes should perform an individualized assessment.